 I am an intellectual historian, interested in the ways in which history influences and interacts with the political imagination.
 My work focuses on the American revolutionary era, the Early Republic and the antebellum United States (circa 1760-1860), a time when the young United States particularly required the support of historical precedence to found and legitimize unprecedented national claims.
 My first book, Rome Reborn on Western Shores: Historical Imagination and the Creation of the American Republic, studies how the Roman republic provided revolutionary Americans with a historical model through which they could make sense of their unparalleled situation, hence with their place in history.

-In my next book, The New Constellation: Political Astronomy and the Rise of the Star Spangled Republic, I intend to examine the emergence of the image of the star-as-state and consequently of the New American Constellation of state-stars in the American political imagination.
+In my next book, The Star Spangled Republic: Political Astronomy and the Rise of the American Constellation, I intend to examine the emergence of the image of the star-as-state and consequently of the New American Constellation of state-stars in the American political imagination.

 For Freakonomics on Shalev and American political astronomy click here